Systembolaget: History

 In 1766 the Swedish king, Adolf Frederick, decided, after several unsuccessful attempts at regulating alcohol consumption, to abolish all restrictions.
 This led to virtually every household making and selling alcohol.

 At the turn of the 19th century, alcohol was highly popular among Swedes.
 An estimated 175,000 home distilleries had developed by this time, using tremendous amounts of grain and potatoes that otherwise would have been consumed as food to manufacture alcohol.
 It was later said that most men in Sweden abused alcohol.
 Women rarely drank alcohol, since it was considered inappropriate.

 In 1830, the first moderate drinking society was started in Stockholm.
-In 1837, the Svenska Sällskapet för Nykterhet och Folkuppfostran (The Swedish Society for Temperance and Public Education) was founded as the country's first fully-fledged temperance organization.
+In 1837, the Svenska Sällskapet för Nykterhet och Folkbildning (The Swedish Society for Temperance and Public Education) was founded as the country's first fully-fledged temperance organization.
 It was immediately promoted by the King, and quickly grew to 10,000 members with local chapters around the country.
 The Church of Sweden also strongly promoted temperance.
-Private gain from selling alcohol was strongly criticized by these groups; this opinion was embraced by doctors and members of the Church of Sweden.
+Private gain from selling alcohol was strongly criticised by these groups; this opinion was embraced by doctors and members of the Church of Sweden.
 In 1850, the state began to regulate alcohol.
 In the city of Falun, a regional organization was established to regulate all alcohol sales in the city and ensure that sales were being done responsibly.